David Murphy, M.Ed., Ed.D.

-Meghan Leary, M.Ed..
-Ed.S., is a school psychologist with a background working with children from pre-k through the highschool level.
+Meghan Greaney, M.Ed..
+Ed.S., is a school psychologist with a background working with children from pre-k through the high school level.
 Meghan earned her undergraduate degree from the University of Massachusetts in Psychology.
 She received her Master’s degree and Educational Specialist designation in School Psychology from Worcester State University.
-Meghan currently works in Middleborough, MA, where she supports and empowers middle school students facing a variety of challenges.
-Her focus has been on assisting students in developing the self-regulation skills necessary for navigating the demands of life both within and outside of the academic environment.
+Meghan currently works in Cohasset, MA, where she supports and empowers middle school students facing a variety of academic and social-emotional challenges.
+Her focus has been on assisting students in developing the self-regulation skills necessary for navigating the demands of life both within and outside of the academic environment through academic, behavioral, and social-emotional intervention.
 Meghan has extensive knowledge of the IEP and 504 process, and has been responsible for referral, assessment, development, implementation, and monitoring outcomes.
-Meghan lives in Pembroke, MA.
-She enjoys spending time at the beach, cooking, running, and trying to keep up with her dog, Tess.
+Meghan lives in Marshfield, MA.
+In her free time, she enjoys relaxing at the beach, cooking, running, learning to ski, and trying to keep up with her husband and dog.

 Carolyn Hofford, M.S., CCC-SLP

 ADHD / EF Coach / Academic Coach